freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-195-inscribed-circles-of-triangles-with-one-angle-of-60-degrees.md

 Let's call an integer sided triangle with exactly one angle of 60° a 60° triangle.

-Let r be the radius of the inscribed circle of such a 60° triangle.
+Let $r$ be the radius of the inscribed circle of such a 60° triangle.

 There are 1234 60° triangles for which $r ≤ 100$.